mertalitercan/resume-roast/README.md

-# Resume Roast
+# Resume Toast

 An AI-powered tool designed to help job seekers optimize their resumes by providing instant, actionable feedback.
-It analyzes PDFs to enhance bullet points, metrics, and ATS compatibility.
+It analyzes resumes to enhance bullet points, metrics, and ATS compatibility.

 Demo: https://resume-roast-t1w8.onrender.com/